msoicher/country-capital-game/README.md

 # Country Capital Game

-A challenge exercised I sourced from [web dev cody](https://www.youtube.com/watch?v=XTgB4esy1is&ab_channel=WebDevCody).
+A challenge exercised I sourced from [Web Dev Cody](https://www.youtube.com/watch?v=XTgB4esy1is&ab_channel=WebDevCody) The project is built in React and Typescript, scaffolded with Vite.

 ## The challenge is as follows:
 1. A React Component CountryCapitalGame must take in data as a prop - an object containing key-value pairs of countries